aghaffar570/CloudCalc/README.md

 - webpack
 - babel
 - axios
-- react-redux

 ## Demo

-First set up postgreSQL on your local machine and create a table (defaulted name configured in package.json as name).
+First set up postgreSQL on your local machine and create a table (defaulted name configured in package.json).

 Begin with `npm install`

-Lastly, run the app with `npm run start-dev` and view on browser on `localhost:3000`.
+Then, run the app with `npm run start-dev` and view the app on `localhost:3000`.